Mj-Werner/EE551/README.md

 Sam was responsible for passing the images to the image class.
 He also wrote the try/except workflow and the pytest module.
 Lastly, he wrote the initial README draft.

+Sam brought the problem to the group; Matthew identified OpenCV as a potential solution to that problem.
+We were a great team!

 ## Author’s info:
 Matthew Werner and Sam Bernhardt are students at Stevens Institute of Technology in Hoboken, New Jersey.